Gawr Gura

 Gawr Gura (がうる・ぐら, Gauru Gura) is a retired virtual YouTuber who was affiliated with Hololive English.
 She debuted on September 13, 2020, and has since become the most subscribed virtual YouTuber, amassing over 4 million subscribers.
-She is a member of Hololive English – Myth (stylized as HoloMyth), the first generation of English language performers for Hololive, alongside Takanashi Kiara ja] (小鳥遊キアラ), Mori Calliope, Ninomae Ina'nis ja] (一伊那尓栖), and Amelia Watson.
+She is a member of Hololive English – Myth (stylized as HoloMyth), the first generation of English language performers for Hololive, alongside Takanashi Kiara, Mori Calliope, Ninomae Ina'nis, and Amelia Watson.
 Her livestreams focused on entertainment, and primarily consisted of Let's Plays, karaoke, and chats with the audience.
 Gura is often called "Same-chan" in Japan, meaning shark.
 On April 15, 2025, she announced that she would graduate from Hololive; her final stream, a short 3D concert, was held on May 1, 2025.